These healthy Gluten-free Cherry Chocolate Oatmeal Cookies are sweetened with coconut sugar, dried cherries, and chocolate chips. Soft and chewy!

 - Use a cookie scoop (or drop by tablespoonfuls) on to baking sheets.
 Flatten slightly.
 Bake for 8 - 10 minutes or until lightly browned.
 Remove from oven, let them cool on the baking sheet for 5 - 10 minutes, then cool completely on a cooling rack.

-Can I freeze these Cherry Chocolate Oatmeal Cookies?
+Readers have asked if they can freeze these Cherry Chocolate Oatmeal Cookies.

 Tip: If you don't want to bake the whole batch, freeze half the dough in a tightly covered container.
 Then thaw, scoop and bake as usual when you're in the mood for a warm cookie, fresh from the oven!